Cyber Monday Email Ideas: When You’re Not Sure What To Send

 • Make a brand more memorable.

-Entertainment content is tricky though because the sense of humor is extremely subjective.
+Funny content is tricky though, because the sense of humor is extremely subjective.
 To avoid sounding offensive, do not write what you would not say to an unfamiliar person in a real-life situation.
-In the case of massive sales, stick to kind humor and leave the dark and surreal one for another time.
+When writing about massive sales, stick to kind humor and leave the dark and surreal one for another time.

 A Cyber Monday email with a banner text reading How to cure a case of Mondays …Add to cart text and a suitcase with cereal photo.